General

 |

-Visiting scholars are eligible to apply for funding as principal applicants provided that: a) they are in their post at the closing date for applications, and b) they intend to remain in their post for the proposed duration of the project. |
+Visiting scholars are eligible to apply for funding as principal applicants provided that: a) they are in their post at the closing date for applications, and b) they shall remain in their post for the proposed duration of the project. |

 7. |